 Institution / private strategy mode

-Dynamic strategy lens
+Institution strategy lens

-Who is driving the internal question?
+Who is shaping the internal decision?

-Which internal objective matters most?
+Which internal objective matters most right now?

-Why this route is strongest
+Why this path is strongest

-What leadership should ask
+What leadership should pressure-test

 Structured internal signals